zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/ps_key_management.rst

 Design description
 ==================
-Each time the system boots, PS will request that the Crypto service uses a key derivation function (KDF) to derive a storage key from the HUK.
+Each time the system boots, PS will request that the Crypto service uses a key derivation function (KDF) to derive a storage key from the HUK, by referring to the builtin key handle for the HUK.
 The storage key could be kept in on-chip volatile memory private to the Crypto partition, or it could remain inside a secure element.
 Either way it will not be returned to PS.

 For each call to the PSA Protected Storage APIs, PS will make requests to the Crypto service to perform AEAD encryption and/or decryption operations using the